Jack-Gentner/Otherside_LLC_Project/README.md

 # Otherside_LLC_Project

-Client and service tracking application created for The Otherside LLC and built from Fall to Spring 2022/2023.
+Client and service tracking application developed for The Otherside LLC, constructed between Fall 2022 and Spring 2023.